ONSdigital/eq-questionnaire-validator/doc/decisions/0013-referencing-supplementary-data.md

 A key point to understand here is that referencing data for a repeating item will only be supported in the context of a "repeat".
 For example, inside the list collector child pages, such as the repeating questions, or anywhere inside a repeating section.
 This is because, in both cases, Runner will have access to the list item id of the current item, which is what Runner will use to look up the data for the correct item.
 This is identical to how values for **answers** are resolved inside a repeat.
 We use the answer ID and the list item ID to resolve the value.

-For both the examples below, we'll assume the list item id for the location (URL) is `abCdE`, which behind the scenes is Runner's ID which maps to the SDS ID `89929001` (`items.products.values.identifier`).
+For both the examples below, we'll assume the list item id for the location (URL) is `abCdE`, which behind the scenes is Runner's ID which maps to the SDS ID `89929001` (`items.products[].identifier`).

 1. **Referencing simple key-value data:**